Clients

 - Configure authorizations for the client in the Orchestration Cluster Identity to grant the necessary permissions.

-Before configuring access in the Orchestration Cluster, you must register your client application in your OIDC-compatible identity provider (e.g., EntraID, Keycloak, Okta).
+Before configuring access in the Orchestration Cluster, you must register your client application in your OIDC-compatible identity provider (for example, EntraID, Keycloak, Okta).

 During the registration process, your identity provider will provide you with a Client ID and a Client Secret.
 Your application will use these credentials to authenticate and obtain an access token.